 Table of Contents

-Respite Care from the Department of Veteran's Affairs is a program that provides trained caregivers that attend to the individual in need of care.
-This is done to give the primary caregiver time to relax, run errands, and attend to his or her own needs.
+Respite Care from the Department of Veterans Affairs is a program that provides trained caregivers that attend to the individual in need of care.
+This is done to give the primary caregiver of a veteran time to relax, run errands, and attend to his or her own needs, and overall, prevent caregiver burnout.
 Depending on geographic location and the recipient's preference, care can be provided in the home, in adult day care, or in a VA medical or community living center.
 Respite caregivers are able to provide most, if not all, the assistance the primary caregiver is able to provide, such as (but not limited to) supervision, meal preparation, help dressing or bathing the care recipient, and medication reminders.

 Alone, respite care is not a long-term solution for care, but when combined with other programs and cost reductions, such as tax credits, LIHEAP (Low-Income Home Energy Assistance Program), and transportation assistance, respite care might make the difference that enables a family to choose between residential and home care.